Invis1ble/media-intelligence/README.md

 Known issues and limitations
 ----------------------------
-- Logs are written directly to `stdout`.
-I'm currently working on integrating a logger.
 - At the moment, only relatively short videos (no more than 10 minutes) are supported.
 Work is in progress on this.

 Stay tuned!